-A generally unnoticed aspect of reading is the fact that reading organizes itself so that whatever the text, we come to read a science text as science text, a poem as poem, a commentary as commentary rather than as news item, and so on.
-That is, reading can engage with any text even without knowing beforehand what type of text it is; and then as reading unfolds, the process organizes and configures itself to become a form of reading appropriate for a science text, poem, commentary, news item, and so on.
+A generally unnoticed aspect of reading is the fact that reading bootstraps and organizes itself so that whatever the text, we come to read a science text as science text, a poem as poem, a commentary as commentary rather than as news item, and so on.
+That is, reading can engage with any text even without knowing beforehand what type of text it is; and then, as reading unfolds, it organizes and configures itself to become a form of reading appropriate for a science text, poem, commentary, news item, and so on.
 Reading, therefore, is a self-organizing process that contingently configures itself to be appropriate to the task.
-Reading not only produces "a reading," that is, an outcome, but, in configuring itself, produces itself as a process-much like a university committee that not only makes decisions but also configures itself to evolve a process by means of which the decisions are to be made.
-More so, when reading encounters "Probe spies," it is yet unclear whether there is a spy story to come or some element of spying or a text that makes tongue-in-cheek reference to spying, and so on.
+It does and can do so because of the semiotic resources of the text itself.
+Reading not only produces 'a reading,' that is, an outcome, but, in configuring itself, produces itself as a process-much like a university committee that not only makes decisions but also configures itself to evolve a process by means of which the decisions are to be made.
+More so, when reading encounters 'Probe spies,' it is yet unclear whether there is a spy story to come or some element of spying or a text that makes tongue-incheek reference to spying, and so on.
 It is the text itself that makes available specifications of how it is to be read.
+It is the text that makes available to our reading, to paraphrase Jean-Luc Marion (2004), its own movement as the imprescriptible condition to find the newsworthy in the text.
 Reading encounters these specifications as resources and uses them to configure itself.
 In part, the text itself is organized physically, that is, it provides physical resources for reading to organize itself and read a poem, science text, opinion editorial for what they are.
-The layout of the text is one resource, which generally works well to distinguish poems from other forms of text, though there is prose poetry, which looks more like a literary text than a poem.
+The layout of the text is one semiotic resource, which generally works well to distinguish poems from other forms of text, though there is prose poetry, which looks more like a literary text than a poem.
 There are other more detailed structural resources as well, as I show below.

 If it appears strange why I focus on the physical features, then consider cryptanalysis or the decipherment of ancient inscriptions in forgotten languages and ciphers.
-To decipher what the text says, the analyst has to identify recurrent structures and physical organizations that provide clues to "words," "sentences," "paragraphs," "beginnings," "endings," and so on and therefore provide clues to the (spoken) languages that they represent.
-The physical context and its structure provide resources for the reading of the texts themselves.
-For example, "hieroglyphic' script," one of three different forms of writing found during excavations at Knossos (Crete), is found only on seal stones, thereby providing special clues to its decipherment.
-Another form of writing, denoted by the term "linear B," includes short lines taken to be dividers of words, and "pictograms," which were thought to denote whole words.
+To decipher what the text says, the analyst has to identify recurrent structures and physical organizations that provide clues to 'words,' 'sentences,' 'paragraphs,' 'beginnings,' 'endings,' and so on and therefore provide clues to the (spoken) languages that they represent.
+Or consider transcribing tapes recorded in noisy environments, where we often hear someone speaking but not what s/he is saying; or consider prosody, which allows us to hear an utterance as a statement rather than as a question and so on.
+That is, the physical context and its structure provide resources for the reading/hearing of the texts themselves.
+For example, "hieroglyphic' script,' one of three different forms of writing found during excavations at Knossos (Crete), is found only on seal stones, thereby providing special clues to its decipherment.
+Another form of writing, denoted by the term 'linear B,' includes short lines taken to be dividers of words, and 'pictograms,' which were thought to denote whole words.
 That is, the decipherment of a text requires reading to use physical clues to organize itself and find what the text is intended to communicate.
-I use the term "geography," for the physical display provides a heterogeneous terrain of physical resources (structures) that allows reading to take its course.
+I use the term 'geography,' for the physical display provides a heterogeneous terrain of physical resources (structures) that allows the lived work of reading to take its course.